Science Explains The Signs of Melasma (And Why It Happens)

 The citric acid acts as a natural bleach by rubbing a halved lemon over dark patches on your skin.
 Used once a day, you may notice that these areas may noticeably fade.
 Make sure you follow by rinsing with cool water and patting your skin dry with a towel.

 This perennial first aid has been used for years to kill germs and fight infection.
 It also can be used to fade stains on your teeth or dark patches on your complexion.
-Dab a cotton ball into some hydrogen peroxide and gently rub it over the discolored areas.
+Dab a cotton ball into hydrogen peroxide and gently rub it over the discolored areas.

 Dermatologists who offer hydrogen peroxide acne creams to their patients note that it causes skin irritation in some people.